huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 ...     return encoding
 ```

-To apply the preprocessing function over the entire dataset, use 🤗 Datasets map function.
-You can speed up map by
+To apply the preprocessing function over the entire dataset, use 🤗 Datasets [`~datasets.map`] function.
+You can speed up `map` by
 setting `batched=True` to process multiple elements of the dataset at once.
 At this point, feel free to remove the columns you don't need.

 ```py